[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 General Information:

 Birch Hollow is a technical canyoneering adventure, which will require 4 hours to complete.
 A car spot is not required for this adventure.
 You will need complete technical gear to descend this canyon.
-Birch Hollow requires no swimming and only minor wading may be required.

 Navigation for this adventure is moderate.
-Birch Hollow is rated 3B II using the Canyon Rating System.
+Birch Hollow is rated 3A II using the Canyon Rating System.
 You do not need a Zion backcountry permit for this canyon.
 The canyon is located outside the National Park boundary.
 Birch Hollow has a moderate flash flood danger, check the weather report before attempting this route.

 Rappeling the slot Your handsome tour guide